 - c.
-Upon notification that a grant has been awarded to the College, the designated administrator of the grant should contact the Business Office to set up an appointment with the Controller and the Senior Accountant to explain the purpose and requirements of the grant. - d.
+Upon notification that a grant has been awarded to the College, the designated administrator of the grant should contact the Business Office to set up an appointment with the Chief Accounting Officer, the Associate Director of the Business Office, and the Senior Accountant to explain the purpose and requirements of the grant. - d.
 The grant administrator should provide the Business Office with the following information. - i.
 A copy of the approved grant application and award letter. - ii.
 A copy of the signed grant agreement. - iii.
 A copy of the approved budget. - iv.
 The name of original funding source (e.g., U.S. Dept. of Education JTPA Department of Labor). - v.
 A copy of financial reporting requirements. - vi.
 Any relevant dates and deadlines for the grant. - vii.
 The grant agency name. - viii.
 The agency contact person, email address, and telephone number.

 e.
-The Senior Accountant monitors grant budget.
+The Associate Director of the Business Office and the Senior Accountant monitor grant budget.

 - f.
-The Senior Accountant will establish Parkland College budget account numbers within the College's system for the grant budget. - g.
+The Associate Director of the Business Office or the Senior Accountant will establish Parkland College budget account numbers within the College's system for the grant budget. - g.
 Regular College procedures should be followed for processing payroll, requisitions, etc., with the following exception. - h.
-Grant budget transfers may be transmitted by the grant administrator directly to the Senior Accountant. - i.
-The Grant Administrator and the Senior Accountant should communicate frequently in order to collaboratively monitor the budget, reconcile accounts, and solve problems in the budget/financial section of the grant. - j.
+Grant budget transfers may be transmitted by the grant administrator directly to the Associate Director of the Business Office or the Senior Accountant. - i.
+The Grant Administrator and the Associate Director of the Business Office or the Senior Accountant should communicate frequently in order to collaboratively monitor the budget, reconcile accounts, and solve problems in the budget/financial section of the grant. - i.
 Cost Allocation Policy - i.
 The College will properly support costs by cost allocation plans in accordance with applicable grant guidelines, The Illinois Public Community College Act, Federal Statutes and ICCB rules.
-Along with this or in the absence of the aforementioned the College will allocate costs based on principles describe in PART 200-UNIFORM ADMINISTRATIVE REQUIREMENTS, COST PRINCIPLES, AND AUDIT REQUIREMENTS FOR FEDERAL AWARDS.
+Along with this or in the absence of the aforementioned the College will allocate costs based on principles describe in PART 200-UNIFORM

+ADMINISTRATIVE REQUIREMENTS, COST PRINCIPLES, AND AUDIT REQUIREMENTS FOR FEDERAL AWARDS.
 The principles for cost allocation are listed below.
 All charges must be: